LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

     if (result != VK_SUCCESS)
         return result;

-    // Allocate new structure to store peristent data layer_data *my_data = new layer_data;
+    // Allocate new structure to store persistent data layer_data *my_data = new layer_data;

     // Associate this instance with the newly allocated data